01 of 05

 Yarn Over Between Two Purls

-Creating a yarn over between two purl stitches isn't any more difficult than yarning over between two knits, but it is less common.
+Creating a yarn over between two purl stitches isn't any harder than yarning over between two knits, but it is less common.
+It's the same basic steps as yarning over between to knits, only with purls.

 To perform the yarn over, take the yarn from front to back over the right-hand needle and continue wrapping counter-clockwise until the yarn is in the front again, ready to purl the next stitch.Continue to 3 of 5 below.